Central Europe

-In 2004, the Central European and Baltic countries joined the European Union as new members.
+In 2004, the Central European countries joined the European Union as new members.
 The Prague office seeks to strengthen liberal forces, both political and intellectual, in the region.
 Our project office particularly supports the 4liberty.eu network, which serves as a centre of competence and a platform for dialogue.

 News